davetron5000/tdd_cli_talk/demo/demo_01_drive_features.md

     @@@ Cucumber
     Feature: Install my dotfiles
-      As an organized developer who has his dotfiles on github I want to be able to set up a new user account easily
+      As an organized developer who has his dotfiles in a git repo I want to be able to set up a new user account easily

       Scenario: Symlink my dotfiles